Galsor/clio/README.md

-# clio
+# Clio
-Paper reproduction of Anthropic's Clio model
+Paper reproduction of Anthropic's Clio model based on Pydantic-AI and Skrub.